 There are two variations of memory foam pillows: shredded and block.
 Shredded memory foam is ripped up pieces of polyurethane and is occasionally blended with polyfill.
 Shredded foam pillows are moldable and soft, so you can adjust the pillows to suit any sleeping position, but they do need regular fluffing.
 Block memory foam is a firm, solid piece of polyurethane.
 It doesn’t clump like other pillows and is highly supportive.

 Latex foam is a soft, breathable, and supportive fill.
-It provides excellent pressure-point relief and is resistant to dust mites, mold, and mildew so your sleep environment is clean.
+It provides excellent pressure-point relief and is resistant to dust mites, mold and mildew so your sleep environment is clean.
 Latex is available in shredded and block forms with similar characteristics to shredded and block memory foam.
 However, if you have a latex allergy, this fill isn’t an option and you might prefer memory foam instead.

-Natural latex is biodegradable and eco-friendly.
+Among the many benefits of latex, one worth mentioning is how natural latex is biodegradable and eco-friendly.
 However, be sure your pillow is made from 100-percent natural latex because it’s more durable, comfortable, and safe for the environment than blended or synthetic latex.

 Cotton fill is a super common material in all sorts of bedding and fabrics since it’s affordable and easily maintained.
 Cotton is breathable and soft but doesn’t contour to the head and neck well.
 The material loses its firmness over time and goes flat, but regular fluffing can prolong your pillow’s life.
 As cotton gets older, it’s prone to sweat absorption and mildew build-up.